Home|Barnet & London Walks|Calendar|Exploring London & Beyond|Your Guide |About Barnet|Contact & Enquiry facebook

 • Monken Hadley ‘A Meander through Monken Hadley’

 A historical walk through beautiful unspoilt Monken Hadley.
 This walk forms a pair with High Barnet above.
+Save £5 if you attend both walks in consecutive weeks (£25).

 This lovely village has some of the finest 18th-century houses in London, lived in by some of the most famous names in English literature, art, politics and society.
 We will also see three gorgeous green spaces.